pwilmart/fasta_utilities/README.md

 ![Ensembl Main GUI window](/images/Ensembl_1_main_edited.jpeg)

-**Ensembl Main Window.** The GUI has a frame at the top to facilitate searching for proteomes and for specifying how to process the downloaded FASTA files.
+**Ensembl main window.** The GUI has a frame at the top to facilitate searching for proteomes and for specifying how to process the downloaded FASTA files.
 The lower frame has a left side with the available proteomes and a right side with the desired proteomes to download.
 The center set of buttons manage the left and right lists and the downloading.
 There is a status bar at the bottom.

 ![Ensembl filtering controls](/images/Ensembl_2_top_edited.jpeg)